 The narrowness of the expectation

 We also used the distributions of skewness and evenness from the sampled feasible set to describe the relative specificity of the statistical baseline, in order to assess whether there could be challenges in determining whether observed communities differ from their statistical baselines.
-We quantified the narrowness of a distribution as the ratio of the range of values encompassed within a 95% density interval relative to the full range of values in the distribution (Figure).
-This allowed us to isolate and compare the narrowness of distributions that are not necessarily normally distributed and vary considerably in their actual values, means, ranges, and standard deviations.
-This metric corresponds qualitatively to more computationally-intensive approaches to measuring the self-similarity of the elements of feasible sets (see Supplement 2).
+We quantified the narrowness of a distribution as the ratio of the range of values encompassed within a 95% density interval relative to the full range of values in the distribution (Figure 1).
+This breadth index for the statistical baseline ranges from 0 (a very narrow distribution and well-resolved baseline) to 1 (a very broad distribution), and allows us to compare the narrowness of distributions that are not necessarily normally distributed and vary considerably in their actual values, means, ranges, and standard deviations.
+This metric corresponds qualitatively to more computationally-intensive approaches to measuring the self-similarity of the elements of feasible sets (see Appendix S2).

 Results